armando2006vz/hawaii-business-reviews-analysis/README.md

 ## Framing a Prediction Problem

-**Prediction Problem:** We developed a regression model to predict a business's average Google Maps rating (avg_rating) utilizing information about the business, including number of reviews and price level
+**Prediction Problem:** We developed a regression model to predict a business's average Google Maps rating (`avg_rating`) utilizing information about the business, including number of reviews (`num_of_reviews`) and price level (`price`).

-**Response Variable:** avg_rating, we chose this variable becasue a business's average rating is an important of a customer's satisifaction and overall success.
+**Response Variable:** `avg_rating`, we chose this variable becasue a business's average rating is an important metric of a customer's satisifaction and overall success.

-**Applied Features:**
+**Applied Features and Justification:**

-- `num_of_reviews`: Number of reviews provides info about a business's popularity, possibly associated with average rating
+- `num_of_reviews`: Number of reviews provides info about a business's popularity, with more reviews possibly indicating a higher popularity and therefore a positive association with average rating.
+This is also available during the time of analysis as we are using prior information about the number of reviews.
-- `price`: Price level could influence influence a customers expectations and affect ratings
+- `price`: Price level could influence influence a customers expectations and affect ratings.
+For example, more expensive products are usually associated with a higher level of satisfaction and possibly a positive associtation with average rating.
+Furthermore, a price level is already set so it is available at the time of analysis.

-**Evaluation Metric:** R², With this being a regression problem, R² allows us to measure how much variance is explained by model.
+**Evaluation Metric:** We used R² as our evaluation metric because this is a regression problem where the goal is to understand how well business metadata explains variation in average Google Maps ratings.
+Since `avg_rating` is a continuous quantitative variable, R² is useful because it measures the proportion of variance in ratings that is explained by the model.
+This makes it easier to compare the two final models in terms of how much additional explanatory power the added features provide.
+Furthermore, other metrics such as root mean square error (RMSE) only focus on the average size of prediction errors, while R² focuses on how well the model explains differences across businesses which is more useful for our question about how well features are at predicting average rating.

 ## Baseline Model